lixiaoyu2015/teaching/README.md

-# Solution to Selected Exercises from the References
+# Solutions to Selected Exercises from the References

 * /IntroSLwithR/IntroSLwithR_mysol.R:
     my solution to selected exercises from the book